rsinger86/drf-access-policy/README.md

 # Changelog <a id="changelog"></a>

+## 0.6.1 (June 2020)
+* Replaces references to "delete" action with "destroy" in docs/tests, to be consistent with DRF's ViewSet actions.
+Thanks @greenled!

 ## 0.6.0 (May 2020)
 * Only call database-hitting `get_user_group_values` if needed in private method.
 Thanks KillianMeersman!
 * Use `prefetch_related_objects` to ensure that user's groups aren't fetched more than once.
 Thanks filwaline!